washingtonstateuniversity/WSUWP-Build-Plugins-Public/the-events-calendar/common/readme.txt

 == Changelog ==

+= [4.7] 2017-11-09 =

+* Feature - Included a new Validation.js for Forms and Fields
+* Feature - Included a Camelcase Utils for JavaScript
+* Tweak - Added Groups functionality for Tribe Assets class
+* Tweak - Improve Dependency.js with better Documentation
+* Tweak - Timepicker.js is now part of Common instead of The Events Calendar
+* Language - 0 new strings added, 23 updated, 1 fuzzied, and 0 obsoleted

 = [4.6.3] 2017-11-02 =

 * Fix - Added some more specification to our jquery-ui-datepicker CSS to limit conflicts with other plugins and themes [90577]